gdarko/digital-license-manager/readme.txt

 23. License check form displayed by using block or shortcode

 == Changelog ==

+= 1.7.3 =
+*Release date - 08 Mar 2025*

+* Add dlm_myaccount_licenses_query developer filter for filtering My Account > Licenses query
+* Fix fatal error on the Tools pages caused by wrong namespace import
+* Test with WooCommerce 9.7
+* Test with WordPress 6.7 and 6.8-beta1
+* Test with PHP 8.4

 = 1.7.2 =
 *Release date - 03 Jan 2025*